 dancing until midnight.

 For nearly thirty-five years the Kalakala made her way to and from Seattle and Bremerton, sometimes taking trips up to Victoria or other ports.
 Sometimes

 she made hard landings, sometimes not.
 She was both loved and hated by crews who took pride in their unique vessel but hated polishing the miles of

 brass.
 She was also the pride of her officers who knew she was something special, but also feared for her lack of visibility, poor handling and habit of

-She endured an exile in Alaska longer than her service on Puget Sound, and then returned to home waters to face a future even more uncertain.
-She remains a ship of hope, but a hope filled with ambiguity.
+She endured an exile in Alaska longer than her service on Puget Sound, and then returned to home waters to face a long decline and ultimate destruction.

 Love her or hate her, no one will ever be able to deny the Kalakala her place in history.